AcademySoftwareFoundation/openexr/GOVERNANCE.md

 * Ensuring that changes and new code meet acceptable standards and are in the long-term interest of the project.

-* Participation in working groups.
+* Participating in working groups.

 * Merging pull requests.

 ### How to Become a Committer

-Any existing Committer can nominate an individual making significant and valuable contributions to the OpenEXR project to become a new Committer.
+Any existing committer can nominate an individual making significant and valuable contributions to the OpenEXR project to become a new committer.
 New committers are approved by vote of the TSC.

-If you are interested in becoming a Committer, contact the TSC at info@openexr.com.
+If you are interested in becoming a committer, contact the TSC at info@openexr.com.

 ## Technical Steering Committee